-Jane H. Baxter, Au.D.
+Dr. Jane H. Baxter, Au.D.

 Co-owner and Clinical Audiologist | Menlo Park Office

-Jane became a partner at Pacific Hearing Service in 1986 and currently manages the Menlo Park (formerly Atherton) office.
-She received her graduate training at San Francisco State and UC Berkeley.
-After working as a teacher of hearing impaired children, she changed her focus to audiology and worked as a research audiologist at the VA Medical Center in Martinez, CA. Prior to joining Pacific Hearing Service Jane worked at Stanford Medical Center performing clinical audiology and research.
+Dr. Baxter became a partner at Pacific Hearing Service in 1986 and both manages and provides audiology services at the Menlo Park office.
+She completed her clinical doctorate in Audiology (Au.D.) at Salus University, received her graduate training at San Francisco State and UC Berkeley, and is a Fellow of the American Academy of Audiology and certified by the American Board of Audiology.
+After working as a teacher of hearing impaired children, she changed her focus to audiology services and worked as a research audiologist at the VA Medical Center in Martinez, CA. Prior to joining Pacific Hearing Service Dr. Baxter worked at Stanford Medical Center performing clinical audiology and research.

-Margaret (Peg) Lisi, Au.D.
+Dr. Margaret (Peg) Lisi, Au.D.

 Clinical Audiologist | Menlo Park office

-Deborah Clark, Au.D.
+Dr. Deborah Clark, Au.D.

-Co-Owner and Clinical Audiologist | Los Altos offices
+Co-Owner and Clinical Audiologist | Los Altos office

-Debbie Clark has been with Pacific Hearing Service since 1998.
-In January, 2008 she became co-owner and works in Los Altos.
-She graduated from the University of Tennessee, Knoxville with a Master’s degree in Audiology.
-Prior to joining Pacific Hearing Service Debbie worked at the Virginia Mason Medical Center Otolaryngology Department and the University of Washington Speech and Hearing Clinic in Seattle, Washington.
+When she left Nashville, Dr. Clark worked at the Virginia Mason Medical Center Otolaryngology Department and the University of Washington Speech and Hearing Clinic in Seattle, Washington.
 There, she divided her time between clinical audiology and teaching and supervising audiology graduate students.
 It was in those settings that she developed an interest in a more global approach to hearing rehabilitation including speech reading, teaching and counseling.

 Clinical Audiologist | Los Altos office